ludonowa/NightScout-on-Oracle-Cloud/README.md

 Click on Copy and keep the Database connection string
 ![image](https://user-images.githubusercontent.com/96974624/197187591-07bfb868-2854-4c03-a355-3e86e4a58039.png)

-Backup your database⌁
-Not a normal operation
-Making a backup of your database is either a good idea or necessary if you want to migrate it to another database.
-This is not an easy operation and requires command line instructions using a computer.
-Install the database tools⌁
-Follow this link to install the CLI tool on your computer.
-Dump your database⌁
-Get your MONGODB_URI handy to find the missing pieces (password and database name).
-Log in your MongoDB account https://cloud.mongodb.com/.
-1. Select your organization
-2. Select your database
-3. In the advanced options menu, select Command line tools

-Scroll down to Binary import and Export tools, copy the mongodump command line.

-Paste the command line in a text editor.
-Look into your MONGODB_URI and replace <PASSWORD> with your database password and entually (if you have one) <DATABASE> with your database name.

-Open a command line utility (CMD, Terminal, ...) and make your way to the utility folder (if you don't want to include it in your system path).
-For example in Windows 64bits it's in C:\Program Files\MongoDB\Tools\100\bin.
-Copy and paste your mongodump command, run it.

-You will find the database dump in a subfolder called dump with your database name in a subfolder.

 Connect to Oracle VM using Putty

 Putty is a free ssh tool available here Download PuTTY: latest release (0.77) (greenend.org.uk)